DominoWWW/Spawn-Controls/README.md

 Spawn Controls is a Minecraft Datapack allows an op player to set a spawn point where players will spawn from.
 ## Features
 - Dead players will spawn at the spawn point.
-- players that join will spawn at the spawn point.
+- Players that join will spawn at the spawn point.
-- players that join of the first time will spawn at the spawn point.
+- Players that join of the first time will spawn at the spawn point.
 - Customizable view direction.
 - Preserves original spawn points and Worldspawns settings.